1937 Auckland Rugby League season: First grade competition

 The same teams as 1936 all nominated sides to compete in the Fox Memorial championship once again.
-The ARL decided to play 2 preliminary rounds in mid and late April before commencing the season proper on May 1.
+The ARL decided to play two preliminary rounds in mid and late April before commencing the season proper on May 1.
 Prior to the opening round of preliminary games the Auckland Star wrote: Manukau, with a pack averaging over 14st per man, will include “Logan, the Central Hawke's Bay representative five eighths.
-Their challenge will be met confidently by Richmond, who recently teamed brilliantly in the trial at Morningside, where the new forwards, McLeod, the Taranaki representative, and Mitchell, of Wairarapa, were conspicuous.
-Ponsonby, now coached by R. McIntyre, the ex-Ponsonby and Auckland representatives, are in the best of trim for their battle with Mount Albert, and the teams may provide a surprise or two.
-Newton will miss E. T. Brimble, who is at present in hospital, but the back division will include their promising centre, Sissons, with Dempsey as custodian.
-The team is being coached by George Morman, who captained the Rangers when they won the championship in 1927…Marists will present a powerful vanguard against City.
+Their challenge will be met confidently by Richmond, who recently teamed brilliantly in the trial at Morningside, where the new forwards, Jack McLeod, the Taranaki representative, and George Mitchell, of Wairarapa, were conspicuous.
+Ponsonby, now coached by R. McIntyre, the ex-Ponsonby and Auckland representative, are in the best of trim for their battle with Mount Albert, and the teams may provide a surprise or two.
+Newton will miss Ted Brimble, who is at present in hospital, but the back division will include their promising centre, Frederick Sissons, with Dempsey as custodian.
+The team is being coached by George Morman, who captained the Rangers when they won the championship in 1927...
+Marists will present a powerful vanguard against City.
 The Rovers will have the services of moody, a big Bay of Plenty forward from Taneatua, and Potier, the South Auckland representative halfback, among several other alterations.
 Three Navy players, Fitzgerald, at centre, and Donaldson and Boyle, forwards, will appear for the green and golds”.
 The New Zealand Herald reported that “Richmond will be considerably strengthened by A. E. Cooke, the international, who retired last season, but has decided to play again.
 Manukau will field practically the same side as that last year, Hemi, Pickrang, and Brodrick all being available.
 It is doubtful whether Trevarthan, who is at present in the south, will turn out”.

 After the first weekend of preliminary games the New Zealand Herald wrote a lengthy article on the personnel in each side.
 Manukau fielded “the same team as that last year.
-Its forwards included [Jack] Brodrick, Kawe, Whye, [Angus] Gault, and new players Phillips and Meredith, a hooker… [Steve] Watene will again lead the team… however, he may play in the forwards”.
+Its forwards included Jack Brodrick, Len Kawe, George (Tiki) Whye, Angus Gault, and new players Phillips and Meredith, a hooker...
+Puti Tipene (Steve) Watene will again lead the team... however, he may play in the forwards”.
 Jack Hemi appeared to have recovered from his leg injury of late last season, while Shalfoon, a newcomer to the team, showed a fine burst of speed on the wing.
-Hollis is a rugged type of five-eighths, and should get plenty of opportunities from Mahima, who will be the other halfback”.
-Other backs include Jack Broughton, an ex-Wairarapa representative three quarter.
-Richmond would field Jack Satherley at hooker, with Telford, Tetley, and Broadhead in the side with Metcalfe showing good form with Davis being another promising forward.
+Hollis is a rugged type of five-eighths, and should get plenty of opportunities from Peter Mahima, who will be the other halfback”.
+Other backs include Jack (Joe) Broughton, an ex-Wairarapa representative three quarter.
+Richmond would field Jack Satherley at hooker, with Bill Telford, Harold Tetley, and Alf Broadhead in the side with Maurice Metcalfe showing good form with Leo Davis being another promising forward.
 Noel Bickerton and Roy Powell would be in the halves once again.